-- Place the concrete.
-Concrete should be no less than four inches thick.
+- Pour the cement no less than 4 inches thick.

-- Add color.
-The color is added either in the mixer or after concrete placement.
-The first method is called "integral coloring" and the second method is called "broadcast or surface coloring."
-Broadcast coloring involves evenly spreading dry color across the surface of the concrete.
+- Add the primary color.
+The color is added either in the mixer or after the cement placement.
+The former method is called "integral coloring," and the latter method is called "broadcast or surface coloring."
+Broadcast coloring involves evenly spreading color across the surface of the wet cement.

 - Pressure wash the release agent off.